 The internal flowway berms would create a hydraulic ridge adjacent to ENP.
 The hydraulic ridge is expected to allow higher groundwater and surface water stages in ENP while not causing adverse effects on agricultural or residential use to the east.
-Higher stage levels in ENP are beneficial to help move the ENP hydrology in the direction towards restoration.
+The ridge will inhibit seepage out of ENP but not affect surface water quality inside ENP.
+Higher stage levels in eastern ENP are beneficial (shorter hydroperiods and lower water levels are undesirable) to help move the ENP hydrology in the direction towards restoration.
 Decommissioning or demolishing the structures would not alter the quality of water.
 Alternative 5 is not expected to change the quality of water.

-4.4 FLOOD DAMAGE REDUCTION
+4.5 FLOOD DAMAGE REDUCTION

 Negative impacts to flood control are not likely due to the maintenance of existing canal target stages with completion of the NDA.
 Completion of the C-111 South Dade NDA expansion (likely in 2017, and part of the No Action Alternative) is expected to reduce the seepage from the ENP NESRS to the L-31N Canal, due to the expanded NDA acting as a hydraulic ridge.
 The detention storage capacity of the C-111 system will increase with completion of the NDA, although the total pump station capacity remains unchanged.
 In general, it will be possible to remove greater volumes of water out of the L-31N Canal and into the detention areas (because the detention areas are expected to be expanded by 2017).
 Continuous monitoring, data evaluations, and stakeholder coordination to identify and address potential flooding concerns will be conducted under both the MWD Increment 1 and Increment 2 field tests.
-Constraints included in the monitoring plans may result is discontinuation of the field tests if adverse impacts to flood damage reduction are indicated as a result of the field test operations.
+Constraints included in the monitoring plans may result in discontinuation of the field tests if adverse impacts to flood damage reduction are indicated as a result of the field test operations.